ChenBoyang251/ChenBoyang251.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Member of student committee on studying
+* Vice president in student association of ACG culture